 This section will guide you in your thesis submission.
 It is recommended that you review the guidelines for Submission of Thesis for Examination

-Queries related to procedures for submitting your thesis should be directed to the Thesis Examination Officer.
+Queries related to procedures for submitting your thesis should be directed to the Thesis Examinations Officer.

 You are required to have your thesis title page approved before submission.
 The format for the title page is detailed within the Thesis examination section in Thesis Title Page Details.
 Please email your title page to the Thesis Examinations Office.
 Your title page must be checked to confirm that the title and layout are both correct.